RichieRob/PredictionPerpsDocs/docs/Technical/1 Ledger/LedgerTechinalDocs/Solvency/SolvencyAccounting.md

 At any time, for a given market maker \( \text{mmId} \) and market \( \text{marketId} \):

-USDCSpent is the amount of USDC (monotone cumulative only increasing) that the market maker has spent into the market redeemedUSDC is the amont of USDC (monotone cumaltive only increasing) that the market maker has removed from the market by matching sets
+USDCSpent is the amount of USDC (monotone cumulative only increasing) that the market maker has spent into the market redeemedUSDC is the amount of USDC (monotone cumulative only increasing) that the market maker has removed from the market by matching sets

 thus